yuriy-chumak/ol/samples/qemu/README.md

 FUNCTIONS
 ---------

-You can use any lisp functions and privitives from embedded command line (press [enter] to start), for example you can type "(define x 123)" or "$ecx" or
+You can use any lisp functions and primitives from embedded command line (press [enter] to start), for example you can type "(define x 123)" or "$ecx" or
 "(define (f x) (if (eq? x 0) 1 (* x (f (- x 1)))))" with "(f 100)".